divonlan/genozip/docs/commercial.rst

 **Examples of applications that *do not require* paying a subscription fee:**

-- Academic: You are analyzing ancient DNA to research the peopling of Europe.

 - Academic: You are conducing a study, with the primary objective being publishing the results in a scientific journal.

 - Training: You are teaching a course in bioinformatics, using Genozip to teach data compression.